RyanBaig/TerminalTools/README.md

 3. Click on the **Install** button and wait.

 4. The Terminal Tools will be the successfully installed.
-If there are any error, open an [Issue.](https://github.com/RyanBaig/TerminalTools/issues/new)
+If there are any errors, open an [Issue.](https://github.com/RyanBaig/TerminalTools/issues/new)

 5. View the documentation for the modules [here.](https://terminaltools-docs.ryanbaig.vercel.app)